Homemade Sourdough Naan

 Instructions

-• Combine Wet and Dry Ingredients.
+• Mix.
 Using a wooden spoon or spatula, mix all of the ingredients together so they are well combined.
 If you are having trouble incorporating the rest of the flour, turn the dough onto a clean, dry surface and knead the rest in.

-• Prepare Dough for Rising.
+• Prepare for rising.
 Turn the dough onto a clean, dry surface if you haven’t already done so.
 Lightly spray a bowl with baking spray, and place the dough in the lightly greased bowl.

-• Let the Dough Rise.
-Cover the bowl with plastic wrap and allow it to sit at room temperature until it doubles in size, about 8-12 hours (or overnight).
+• Rise.
+Cover the bowl with plastic wrap and let it sit at room temperature until it doubles in size, about 8-12 hours (or overnight).

-• Roll out the Dough.
-Dust your surface with a small amount of flour (to prevent the dough from sticking), and using a rolling pin, roll out the dough so it is about ¼ inches thick.
+• Roll out.
+Dust your surface with a small amount of flour (to prevent the dough from sticking), and using a rolling pin, roll out the dough so it is about a ¼ inch thick.
 Transfer to a lightly floured surface or a parchment-lined baking sheet and set aside.

-• Cook the Dough.
+• Cook.
 Heat a cast iron skillet over medium heat and allow it to come to temperature.
 Place a rolled-out dough naan in the warmed skillet and cook for about 3-5 minutes on each side or until bubbles start to form and the dough is browning.

-• Garnish Naan (Optional).
+• Garnish (optional).
 Brush the top of the naan with olive oil or melted butter.
 Sprinkle it with some flaky salt and parsley.

 Calories: 185kcal | Carbohydrates: 34g | Protein: 5g | Fat: 3g | Saturated Fat: 1g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Trans Fat: 0.01g | Cholesterol: 3mg | Sodium: 446mg | Potassium: 77mg | Fiber: 1g | Sugar: 1g | Vitamin A: 32IU | Vitamin C: 0.04mg | Calcium: 34mg | Iron: 2mg